 For example, if you were a client living in an assisted living residence, and you required a brief hospitalization, your accommodation would be held for your return.
 You would continue to pay the monthly charge while you are in hospital.

-If you were going to be in hospital for several weeks, or if your health and ability to function were not the same as they were before you went into hospital, it might be necessary for you to transfer to a residential care facility when you leave hospital, rather than go back to the assisted living residence.
+If you were going to be in hospital for several weeks, or if your health and ability to function were not the same as they were before you went into hospital, it might be necessary for you to transfer to a long-term care home when you leave hospital, rather than go back to the assisted living residence.
 Your health care professional would discuss this with you and your family and make any necessary arrangements.